-Edge is a new kind of non-profit one-day conference on advanced web technologies for developers and browser vendors, raising funds for Girls who code
+A day of group discussion and debate on advanced web technologies for developers and browser vendors, raising funds for Girls Who Code.

 111 8th Ave